Ruekompa/owlphabet/README.md

 ### Issues
-1a.
-Configuring the rest of fog for google storage.
-Files upload, however, they're not retrievable with soundManager
+ #### Configuring the rest of fog for google storage.
+ 1. tagging and applying duration is after commit and store in song_uploader.rb - Cannot retreive to rewrite after store in google cloud.
+Also need to Secure uploads for non-downloading.

+#### Search
 2. Had to disable search, otherwise page refreshes, or fix $.pjax.submit(event, '#search_filter') where the results can properly display.

+#### Server needs
 3. Need help caching and optimizing server – Really Slow!

-4. Secure uploads for non-downloading.

-5. pjax SSL issues causing cross domain scripting issues

-6. Puma upstart script not working properly - get error "sudo: start: command not found"
+3a.
+Puma upstart script not working properly - get error "sudo: start: command not found"

+#### SSL
+4. pjax SSL issues causing cross domain scripting issues and does not allow history to be used

+#### Functionality
-7. Play track from position (/views/music/show_album.html.erb) - $("td.play_track").on('click',function(e){
+5. Play track from position (/views/music/show_album.html.erb) - $("td.play_track").on('click',function(e){

 # Owlphabet Music Business Model